ahandsel/bulk-regex-editor/README.md

 * `-h`, `--help`: Show this help message and exit

-## Prompt Template to Generate a Regex Pattern
+## Prompt template to generate a regex pattern

 Use this prompt template to generate a regex pattern for the `regex_patterns.yaml` file using ChatGPT.